ZeissIQS/zeiss-inspect-addon-api/doc/howtos/using_vscode_editor/using_vscode_editor.md

 ### Create new user defined script dialog

-1. Select "GOM Scripting: Insert new user defined script dialog" from the command selector or from the right mouse menu while editing the script into which the dialog should be inserted.
+1. Select "Python API: Insert new user defined script dialog" from the command selector or from the right mouse menu while editing the script into which the dialog should be inserted.

    ![](assets/userdialog1.png)